skilbjo/articles/talks/free_bsd_jails.md

 <img src='../lib/emulate.png' width='800' />

 ### Paravirtualization
-Paravirtualization is a technique with a
+Paravirtualization is a technique with where you try to run software natively as much as possible; reduce overhead.

 #### xen hypervisor
 Microkernel design, interacts with guests via dom0 over a "hypercall" (vs system call) using an ABI (application binary interface) (vs API).

 ### Virtual Machines
 #### VirtualBox
 Hypervisor for x86 computers, developed originally by Innotek; acquired by Sun Microsystems; acquired by Oracle.

 #### Vagrant
 A software that creates software development environments for VirtualBox; ie packages, port forwarding, VM distro.
 Sits on top of VirtualBox, acts as a wrapper, automates the configuration of virtual environments described by Chef and Puppet.

 Commonly uses other technologies in the ecosystem such as Chef, Ansible, and Puppet.